dabao40/TheOtherRolesGMIA/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+  **Version v1.2.3**
+ - Fixed several bugs with the colors/footprints of the Mimic (both Killer and Assistant).
+ - Changed the implementation of the detective footprints.
+ - Added new option: Evil Tracker can see target tasks during meetings.
+ - Changed and now the target of the Evil Tracker will reset after the meeting.
+ - Fixed a bug where the Akujo may still see the roles of the True Love and the Backup even if the former has been sidekicked.

   **Version v1.1.7**
  - Added some sound effects to the game.
 Now most roles have a sound!